paarthd00/paarthd00/README.md

 Experienced with: Typescript, PHP, GO, C#, PostgreSQL, ReactJS, VueJS, Laravel, NextJS, FastifyJS, GraphQL, AWS, Docker, Azure.

-## Achievements

-  - Lead developer on the award-winning AME Roundup website

-  - Played a key role in developing the OurSOS public safety app

-  - Streamlined workflow with BulletProof Studio Tools (VFX budgeting solution)

-## Education

-📚 I'm currently enrolled in the Full Stack Web Development program at [BCIT (British Columbia Institute of Technology)](https://www.bcit.ca/).
-It's an exciting journey where I'm honing my skills to become a proficient Full Stack developer.

-🎓 I hold a Diploma in Computer Studies from [Langara College](https://langara.ca), with a primary focus on web development.
-This is where my passion for the web and its endless possibilities first began.

 ## Beyond Coding
 When I'm not behind the screen, you'll find me exploring trails on backpacking adventures or fueling up at my favourite coffee shop.
 Let's talk tech over a cup sometime about your next project in need of development!